 She has the following accommodations:

-Three staterooms, two heads and full showers, propane or electric galley; salon and galley combined.
+Three staterooms, two heads, and full showers, propane or electric galley; salon and galley combined.
 Each stateroom has a sink with hot and cold water.
-There is a work bench and storage for misc. parts, etc.
+There are a workbench and storage for misc. parts, etc.

 Conventional sails designed for the average sailor to handle but she is appreciated more by the experienced sailor.

 The current survey suggested sale price is about $290,000.
-Replacement cost is 930,000 The boat is priced for rapid sale at a good market value price, and final touches need to be completed before sailing again.
+Replacement cost is $930,000 The boat is priced for rapid sale.
+She needs about $50,000 invested to complete this custom Columbia classic.

 100% rebuilt engine, new generator, new fuel, water and holding tanks, new transmission, new shaft, new prop.
 According to the owner just about everything was replaced with new equipment.